Powerlearnproject/se-day1-assignment-Nagazakki/README.md

 1980s–1990s: Object-Oriented Programming (OOP)- Languages like C++ and Java popularized OOP, revolutionizing code organization through modular, reusable components (classes/objects), improving maintainability and scalability.
 2001 Agile Manifesto-
-Prioritized iterative development, collaboration, and adaptability over rigid plans, reshaping workflows with frameworks like Scrum and Kanban to meet changing user needs.
+Prioritized the iterative development, collaboration, and adaptability over rigid plans, reshaping workflows with frameworks like Scrum and Kanban to meet changing user needs.

 ## List and briefly explain the phases of the Software Development Life Cycle.
 The software dev life cycle is a cycle of structured processes that is used to design, develop and maintain high quality software.
 It typically consists of the seven major phases, each of which take a look at a specific critical aspect of the whole process, ensuring efficiency and longevity of the outcome of the processes.